tidymodels/tidymodels.org-legacy/content/packages/index.md

 * To integrate predictions from many models, the [stacks](https://stacks.tidymodels.org/) package provides tools for stacked ensemble modeling.

-* The [usemodels](https://usemodels.tidymodels.org/) package is a helpful way of quickly creating code snippets to fit models using the tidymodels framework.
+* The [usemodels](https://usemodels.tidymodels.org/) package creates templates and automatically generates code to fit and tune models.

 * [probably](https://probably.tidymodels.org/) has tools for post-processing class probability estimates.